Real wages show the value of wages adjusted for inflation. Real wages are a guide to how living standards have changed.

 For example, if nominal (actual) wages increased 5%, but inflation was 5%.
 This would mean the purchasing power of your wages had stayed the same.
-The net effect would be the same as a wage freeze (0% increase, and inflation of 0%.
+The net effect would be the same as a wage freeze (0% real increase)

-For latest see: wage growth in UK
+For latest wage growth see: wage growth in UK

-Inflation and Nominal Wages UK
+Inflation and nominal wages UK

-Real Wages = Nominal Wages – Inflation
+Real Wages = nominal wages – inflation

 These show that we are experiencing a rare period of negative real wage growth.

 Consumers are able to buy a smaller selection of goods and services, therefore, there is likely to a squeeze in spending on expensive ‘luxury items’.

 Furthermore, UK unemployment has been rising and the number who are economically active have fallen in recent years.